Shriek of the Mutilated: Development

-The husband and wife directorial team Michael Findlay] and Roberta Findlay began collaborating on films together in the 1960s, directing, producing, and filming low-budget horror, exploitation, and pornographic films.
+The husband and wife directorial team Michael Findlay and Roberta Findlay began collaborating on films together in the 1960s, directing, producing, and filming low-budget horror, exploitation, and pornographic films.
 Prior to Shriek of the Mutilated, Roberta had served as cinematographer on the horror film Invasion of the Blood Farmers (1972), directed by Ed Adlum.

 Adlum co-wrote the screenplay for Shriek of the Mutilated with Ed Kelleher, and pitched the project to Michael Findlay, whom they hired as director.
-By Adlum'sa account, on the first day of shooting while completing the opening title sequence, Michael suffered a nervous breakdown; Adlum recalled in a 2008 interview:
+By Adlum's account, on the first day of shooting while completing the opening title sequence, Michael suffered a nervous breakdown; Adlum recalled in a 2008 interview:

 Desperate to complete the film, Adlum contacted Roberta, who was, by her account, estranged from Michael at that point.
 She obliged Adlum's request to work on the film as cinematographer because the project had already been written, funded, and its actors cast.